-- Fulfill all WCCCD admission requirements. - Be 18 years of age or older and have a high school diploma or GED
+- Fulfill all WCCCD admission requirements - Be 18 years of age or older and have a high school diploma or GED

-- If required, fulfill course placement requirements based on the COMPASS scores. - Declare intent to enroll in the Surgical Technician program by submitting an Allied Health Department application to the program director. - Must complete criminal background check, physical exam, Hepatitis B (HBV) shots, and other health requirements. - Complete all prerequisites with a grade of "B" or better. - Possess current Basic Life Support (BLS)/CPR card - Pass required sections of the Health Occupations Basic Entrance Test (HOBET) - Submit official transcripts from previous institutions. - Submit three letters of recommendation: two professional and one personal. - Valid State Picture I.D. - Meet with the Program Director to review and complete paperwork.
+- If required, fulfill course placement requirements based on the COMPASS scores - Declare intent to enroll in the Surgical Technician program by submitting an Allied Health Department application to the program director - Must complete criminal background check, physical exam, Hepatitis B (HBV) shots, and other health requirements - Complete all prerequisites with a grade of "C" or better - Possess current AHA Healthcare Provider Basic Life Support (BLS)/CPR card - Submit official transcripts from previous institutions - Submit three letters of recommendation: two professional and one personal. - Valid State Picture I.D. - Meet with the Program Director to review and complete paperwork - Complete WCCCD Program Application and submit to the Campus Academic Officer